lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 pbkdf2:sha256:150000$0o18iF5N$7c406da90ce724f65c896fe931f9bda806fb3f04b55e21d1f9f0f88488b47385
 ```

 ... making it more secure.
-In the back-end, our code is:
+In the back-end, our code is simply -

 ```Python
 hashed_password = generate_password_hash(form["password"])
 ```

-### 4.3 Logins
+### 3.3 Logins
 Logins were simple.
 We simply sent the username and password back to the
 back-end, and uses Werkzeug's `check_password_hash()` function to check if the
 given password matched the hashed password in our database.
 If it matches,